Note! The article has been updated on November 30th 2021.

 Most business leaders believe that customer experience will be the key driver for their company’s competitiveness going forward.
 However, when it comes to the actual customer experience management, things get difficult.

-Most organizations, who receive large amounts of customer feedback data, can buy text analytics solutions which help in making sense of the data and transform the chaotic customer voice data into structured info.
+Most organizations, who receive large amounts of customer feedback data, can buy text analytics solutions that help in making sense of the data and transform the chaotic customer voice data into structured info.
 As a leader, you often know what your customers think about your products and services, and where are the key improvement areas.

 And yet still, acting on the customer feedback is hard.